 - Overall appeal

-The best choice for flooring in your rental property should be based mainly around the value of your home, the location of your home, and the function of the room.
+The best choice for flooring in your rental property should be based mainly on the value of your home, the location of your home, and the function of the room.

-Additionally, if you have long-term tenants in your home, such as the ones in White Marsh, investing in high quality flooring is a good idea because it will last longer and be a benefit to someone who is dedicated to renting your home from you.
+Additionally, if you have long-term tenants in your home, such as the ones in White Marsh, investing in high-quality flooring is a good idea because it will last longer and benefit someone dedicated to renting your home from you.
 Good flooring options might include tile, high-grade carpeting, or even hardwood.

 Taking weather into consideration is also important when making a flooring decision for your rental property.
-Baltimore County boasts a lot of rain, humidity, and snow.
+For instance, some areas endure a lot of rain, humidity, and snow.
 These factors can really affect the flooring you place in your rental property and either increase or decrease the hassles you will have to handle.

 Colder climates may require warmer flooring such as carpet.
-In the end, there are many choices to pick from and evaluating your individual rental property’s needs is the best way to choose the correct flooring.
+Ultimately, there are many choices to pick from, and evaluating your individual rental property’s needs is the best way to choose the correct flooring.

-The function of the room also makes a difference when it comes to flooring.
-Tenants usually prefer a tile or laminate type flooring in their kitchen or bathroom as they are water resistant and easier to clean.
-Take note of each room’s function and include that in your decision making.
+The room’s function also makes a difference when it comes to flooring.
+Tenants usually prefer tile or laminate-type flooring in their kitchen or bathroom as they are water-resistant and easier to clean.
+Take note of each room’s function and include that in your decision-making.